jacopofar/subreddit-downloader/README.md

 This repository includes different scripts to ingest all the data in a Postgres instance, allowing for an incremental update of an existing database.

+The Makefile contains a script to create and destroy a suitable dockerized postgres instance.

 No parameters are required, for example:

     venv/bin/python3 src/ingest_into_postgres_psycopg3_with_copy.py

+ingests the data into posgres, taking care of creating the tables and populating them, integrating with existing data and handling duplicates in the input.

 The different scripts do the same thing using different techniques.